devchat-ai/devchat-vscode/README.md

 ## What is Prompt-Centric Software Development (PCSD)?

 - The traditional code-centric paradigm is evolving.
+Stay ahead of the curve with DevChat.

 - Write prompts to create code.
 Transform prompts into all the artifacts in software engineering.